MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/03-automate-load-testing-actions.md

    - A unique name for your web app.
    - A location.
 By default, the location is `eastus`.
 You can get region codes by running the [Get-AzLocation](/powershell/module/az.resources/get-azlocation) command.

-   > [!IMPORTANT]
-   > For your web app's name, use only lowercase letters and numbers.
+   > **Important:** For your web app's name, use only lowercase letters and numbers.
 Don't use spaces or special characters.

 1. After deployment finishes, go to the running sample application by opening `https://<yourappname>.azurewebsites.net` in a browser window.